apache/druid/docs/data-management/automatic-compaction.md

 ```

 :::info
- Auto-compaction skips datasources containing ALL granularity segments when the target granularity is different.
+ Auto-compaction skips datasources that have a segment granularity of `ALL`.
 :::

 ### Update partitioning scheme